ivorystarrzz/Hulu-Static-Page/README.md

 A static page replicating www.Hulu.com.

-This project was craeted using HTML and CSS
+This project was created using HTML and CSS